 BLBCA members offer many of these adventure travel experiences in a comfortable, lodge-based environment.
 Guests are often led by experienced, certified guides, allowing them to experience “real” wilderness in a safer environment, with many of the amenities and comforts of being at home.

 Adventure Tourism in BC

-When travelers research BC, they see a place that boasts the broadest collection of the world’s most remarkable adventure experiences.
+When travellers research BC, they see a place that boasts the broadest collection of the world’s most remarkable adventure experiences.
 They are treated to meticulously curated visual displays that present our province at its very best.
 They see iconic imagery of visitors exploring the crystal-clear waters of the Inside Passage in sea kayaks, or accessing awe-inspiring mountain ranges via helicopters, snowcats, snowmobiles, and skis.

 They see people ski touring from the comfort of remote backcountry mountain lodges and alpine skiing at some of the best resorts in the world.
-They see magnificent wildlife in wild places, fly-fishing in pristine lakes and streams and mountain biking along thousands of kilometres of world-class single track through lush rainforest and flowing grasslands.
+They see magnificent wildlife in wild places, fly-fishing in pristine lakes and streams, and mountain biking along thousands of kilometres of world-class singletrack through lush rainforest and flowing grasslands.

 Adventure Tourism is a cornerstone of BC’s visitor economy.

 Photo – Mark Masterson

 Increasingly, visitors are seeking educational and enriching travel opportunities.
 Adventure tourism is a key means by which local residents and non-resident visitors learn about our province’s diverse ecosystems and natural environment.